moveit/moveit.ros.org/documentation/concepts/index.markdown

 ##### **FixStartStateCollision**

 The fix start state collision adapter will attempt to sample a new collision-free configuration near a specified configuration (in collision) by perturbing the joint values by a small amount.
-The amount that it will perturb the values by is specified by a "jiggle_factor" parameter that controls the perturbation as a percentage of the total range of motion for the joint.
+The amount that it will perturb the values by is specified by a "jiggle_fraction" parameter that controls the perturbation as a percentage of the total range of motion for the joint.
 The other parameter for this adapter specifies how many random perturbations the adapter will sample before giving up.

 ##### **FixStartStatePathConstraints**